yearn/yearn-devdocs/docs/getting-started/guides/how-boost-works.md

 # How Yearn Boosts Yield

-This is an overview of how Yearn investment strategies takes advantage of CRV vote locking on Curve Finance in order to increase yield.
+This is an overview of how Yearn investment strategies take advantage of CRV vote locking on Curve Finance in order to increase yield.

 ## CRV vote locking